What study is right for you?

 This project will collect one blood sample from which your DNA is extracted and banked in our DNA database.
 The database enables researchers to perform research into the genetic causes of ALS.

-Principal Investigators: Chris Weihl, MD, PhD
+Principal Investigator: Timothy Miller, MD, PhD

-Contact Information:
+Contact

 ALS@wustl.edu

-Principal Investigators: Timothy Miller, MD, PhD
+Principal Investigator: Timothy Miller, MD, PhD

-Contact Information:
+Contact

 ALS@wustl.edu

-Neuromuscular Biomarker Repository
+CSF Biomarker Repository

 CSF is fluid that bathes the brain and spinal cord and protects them from damage.
 Since CSF is so closely involved in the nervous system, this fluid provides one of the most useful pictures of changes that occur during neurodegeneration in ALS.
 This project involves collection of CSF via a lumbar puncture.
 This procedure takes approximately two hours and can be scheduled at your convenience.

-Principal Investigators: Timothy Miller, MD, PhD
+Principal Investigator: Timothy Miller, MD, PhD

-Contact Information:
+Contact

 ALS@wustl.edu

-Contact Information:
+Contact

 ALS@wustl.edu